Dominic Sibley: Surrey and county cricket's new record breaker

 It was a vigil that lasted 536 balls and a minute short of 10 hours, and, as the scoreboard ticked over, the records kept falling.

-aged 18 years and 21 days, he became Surrey's youngest centurion, beating the record of Jack Crawford, who was aged 18 years and 257 days when he scored 119 not out against Derbyshire in 1905.
+In reaching his century, aged 18 years and 21 days, he became Surrey's youngest centurion, beating the record of Jack Crawford, who was aged 18 years and 257 days when he scored 119 not out against Derbyshire in 1905.

 Beating Sales's record